-But if your disease is further along, more complex, or stubborn, you’ll benefit from more in-depth and personalized work with a dietitian trained in function medicine principles and LEAP/MRT testing.
+But if your disease is further along, more complex, or stubborn, you’ll benefit from more in-depth and personalized work with a dietitian who is trained in functional medicine principles and LEAP/MRT testing.

-Really my job is to be your health detective as we comb through your symptoms, story and health history to identify YOUR root causes of disease, your needs, and the right foods, supplements, or lifestyle adjustments to help.
+Really my job is to be your health detective as we comb through your symptoms, story, and health history to identify YOUR root causes of disease, your needs, and the right foods, supplements, or lifestyle adjustments to help YOU.

 The MRT is more accurate and tends to be less restrictive than other methods.